What does 'estate in land' refer to?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

-'Estate in land' refers to the quality and extent of ownership interest that an individual holds in a piece of real property.
-This legal concept encompasses various rights and responsibilities associated with property ownership, indicating how the property can be used, transferred, or encumbered.
+'Estate in land' refers to the quality and extent of ownership interest that a person holds in a piece of property.
+This concept involves the legal rights and privileges associated with property ownership, including the ability to use, sell, lease, or inherit the property.
+The nature of the estate determines how the property can be utilized and affects the rights of the owner in relation to the property.

 Subscribe